Last Updated on

 Sort a List of Strings in Python by Brute Force

-As always, we can try to implement our own sort method.
-For the sake of simplicity, I implemented the horribly inefficient bubble sort:
+As always, we can try to implement our own sorting method.
+For simplicity, we’ll leverage selection sort:

-It works by comparing the characters of each string directly via their ASCII hierarchy.
+It works by comparing the characters of each string directly from their ASCII values in Python 2 or their Unicode values in Python 3.
 Don’t believe me?
 Try it out yourself:

 "hello" > "the" # returns false "the" > "hello" # returns true